yeehaa123/presentation-moonconf/slides.md

 —Jean Paul Boodhoo

 <!--

-Layered Architecture 2
+In practice, however, layered architectures often end up like the Escher print above.
+This is due to the fact that layered architectures usually end up highly coupled.
+As described in this quote:

+"Unfortunately, people using layered architectures can often run into a scenario where they introduce an unnecessary amount of coupling between layers of their application."

-"A high degree of coupling is one factor that can lead to fragile application architectures that are difficult to change or extend."
+Which results in fragile applications that are difficult to change or extend.

 -->

 ---